-No jewelry is to be worn in other visible areas of the body, such as, but not limited to, the nose, lip, eyebrow, tongue, etc.
+No jewelry is to be worn in other visible areas of the body, such as, but not limited to, the nose, lip, eyebrow, tongue, etc. Students should follow agency guidelines in reference to piercings and body art.

 No necklaces may be worn with the uniform.